In Praise of the Harrington Jacket (And 10 to Buy This Spring)

 Suitsupply’s take on the Harrington jacket offers a slightly more dressed up feel than most iterations, cut from pure wool sourced from the Vitale Barberis Canonico Mill and featuring a slim tailored fit.

 If you’re looking for a Harrington Jacket that truly epitomizes spring not only in color but fabric, look no further than Albam’s linen version of the silhouette.
 The hemp mix slub from which the jacket is made will feel lighter than the usual cotton and nylon versions while also proving hardwearing and environmentally friendly.
 It’s a win win.

 Somewhere in between a bomber and Harrington jacket, Everlane’s Everyday Jacket is primed for wear 24/7, as the name would suggest.
 The shell is made from the same fabric used for the brand’s Bomber Jacket, a water-resistant blend of cotton and recycled polyester that manages to combat inclement weather while looking handsome.

 Baracuta’s G9 is as classic as it gets.
 They’re the brand that started it all, and their Harringtons are still the best of the best.
 If you really want to commit to the silhouette, this is where you start.
 And peep the classic tartan lining, that’s how you know it’s the real deal.

-Okay, this jacket is sold out but we would be remiss not to include it on the list.
 I mean, how often do you come across a pink Harrington jacket?
 It doesn’t get more spring than this.